maliMirkec/personal-website/site/testimonials/index.md

 ---
 layout: index
 title: Testimonials
-description: Here are some kind words about Silvestar's work from his clients.
-Although hr collaborated with clients from more than 10 countries, most of them came from The United States.
+description: Read kind words about Silvestar's work from clients worldwide, from Spain and Germany to the United States.
+Every testimonial are available on LinkedIn, too.
 type: testimonials
 sections:
   - type: hero-alpha